 Many find it hard to believe that I am a person historically riddled with many fears.
 I was the kid that most parents dreaded raising.
 I was afraid of the dark, of dogs, of escalator’s, fish in a lake, and let’s not forget birds.
 God how I hate them, even now….you name it, I was afraid.
 I was especially afraid of heights; I always said you could instantly kill be by putting me on a rooftop with a bird.
-My two greatest physical fears.
-I was also afraid to speak up, to ask for help, to upset someone, or god-forbid disappoint.
-I lived everyday as long as I can remember, in fear of “something.”
+My two greatest physical fears: birds and heights.
+I get palpitation’s just thinking about it.

 I actually laugh and stare at people in disbelief when they think I am “fearless.”
 I have been referred to as a bad-ass, a fearless leader even.
 This is comical to me even still.

 Somewhere along the path of my crazy convoluted life, this began to change, slowly.
 I began to take chances.
 To step-out of my comfort zone and to test the “what-if’s.”
 What if the thing that I am afraid of, does not actually kill me?
 I began to push myself to find the answers to those questions.
 I am not sure what I thought all these things would do to me, but I needed to face it.